“A life-changing film.”

 September 21st

-Trade Secret will have its International Premiere as the Closing Night film of the Climate Film Festival in New York City during Climate Week.
-The event will open with remarks by “Her Deepness” Dr. Sylvia Earle, marine biologist, conservationist, and National Geographic Society Explorer in Residence.
+Trade Secret had its International Premiere as the Closing Night film of the Climate Film Festival in New York City during Climate Week.
+The event opened with remarks by “Her Deepness” Dr. Sylvia Earle, marine biologist, conservationist, and National Geographic Society Explorer in Residence.

 September 30th